Available as a three-year program

 This course will emphasize individual approach to project planning.
 Students will plan, storyboard, template and price out a major project.
 The project developed this term will be a personal portfolio piece.
 In this course, students will use all concepts learned to date and commence work on a video game for Unreal Engine 4, website or a short animated film.

 - DIGP3005 Production Design 5

-Using the techniques learned in previous Production Design courses, students act as art directors for their final projects.
-A collaborative approach will be used in this course to generate a final project for the student’s choice of: an animation; a multi-level video game with original material; a live action/special effects piece; or three fully functioning websites with e-commerce capabilities.
+- Using the techniques learned in previous Production Design courses, students act as art directors for their final projects.
+A collaborative approach will be used in this course to generate a final project for the student’s choice of an animation; a video game with original material; a live action/special effects piece; or three fully functioning websites with e-commerce capabilities.
 The student will focus on developing the look and feel for this project.
-Students also look at designing self-promotional material to use as part of the field placement and job search process in the Winter semester.

 - Third Year - Semester Five (Electives)